What is in this leaflet

 - any medicines which suppress your immune system

 - medicines used to treat gout

-These medicines may be affected by cytarabine, or may affect how well it works.
-You may need different amounts of your medicine, or you may need to take/use different medicines.
-Your doctor or pharmacist will advise you.
+These medicines may be affected by DBL Cytarabine Injection or may affect how well it works.
+You may need different amounts of your medicine, or you may need to take different medicines.

 How much is given

 The dose of cytarabine will be different for different patients.

 Your doctor will decide what dose of cytarabine you will receive.
 This depends on your condition and other factors, such as your weight.